Welsh Newton

 Welsh Newton is a small village and civil parish in the county of Herefordshire, England.
 It is located close to the border with Wales to which the parish extends towards Monmouthshire.
 It should not be confused with Newton, a township-chapelry in Clodock Parish and near Longtown, or with Newton Leominister.
+Its postal address is in Wales, with Monmouth as its post town.